Gargopedia

 qué son gárgolas

-One fantastic beast in particular stands out – a superb gryphon.
+One fantastic beast in particular stands out – a superb gryphon (refer to Gargoyle 5).
 A gryphon is a mythological creature, half eagle (the upper part) and half lion (the lower part).
 Depictions of gryphons date back to Antiquity (Babylon, Persia, Ancient India).
 Pliny (1st century) says they were originally from the land of the Scythians (northern Russia) and Aeschylus (6th-5th century B.C.) says they were from Ethiopia.
 Their two halves bestow on them all the attributes of the lion (king of the land) and the eagle (queen of the air).
 In Greece and Rome, they were considered to be tomb guardians; for the Greeks they were also an animal of light, and this is why they’re sometimes shown sitting at the feet of statues of Apollo.
 In Christian symbolism, the gryphon embodied both these natures (the eagle and the lion), making it one of the best emblems of the dual nature of Christ: the eagle head and chest represent the Saviour’s divinity and the lion’s body represents his humanity.
 The gryphon is also a symbol of wisdom and guardian of treasures, especially of emeralds.
 In terms of its negative powers, the gryphon was often used to represent Satan because of its raptor’s beak and its predator’s claws.

 gárgola

-Bibliography consulted
+Bibliography

 CHARBONNEAU-LASSAY, L., El bestiario de Cristo.
 El simbolismo animal en la Antigüedad y la Edad Media, vol. I, Palma de Mallorca, José J. de Olañeta Editor, 1997.